amin-samadi-khoshkho/amin-samadi-khoshkho.github.io/README.md

 # Data Scientist / ML Engineer

 ## Education
-* MSc in Software Engineering and Intelligent Systems, University of Alberta
-* MSc in Mechanical Engineering (Control and AI), University of Tehran
-* BSc in Mechanical Engineering, Sharif University of Technology
+**University of Alberta** MSc in Software Engineering and Intelligent Systems **University of Tehran** MSc in Mechanical Engineering (Control and AI) **Sharif University of Technology** BSc in Mechanical Engineering

 ## Projects
-End-to-End Semantic Search Tool for YouTube Videos from a Specific Channel:
+End-to-End Semantic Search Tool for YouTube Videos from a Specific Channel

+LLM-Powered Chatbot with RAG and LangChain
+Edmonton Real Estate Price Prediction
+Deep Learning for Robotic Motion Planning